kyleraywed/derp/README.md

 - Derp is **not** safe for concurrent use.
 - Setting more than one clone option will result in error.
 - Setting more than one power option will result in error.
-- Default copy: Ref types & structs -> Opt_Clone
+- NoCopy is not recommended.
-- Default copy: Val types -> Opt_NoCopy
+- CFE is not recommended.